LifeMap: Academic, Career and Transfer Planning

 - The courses are comparable to those offered at BHCC.

 Specific departmental requirements may apply to course eligibility for your program: Anatomy and Physiology I, II and Microbiology for certain health programs cannot be more than five years old.
+Some programs require a C+ or higher.
+Detailed information can be found in the Degree and Certificate section of the catalog.

 Credits earned at colleges that follow a quarter system will be converted to semester-hour equivalents resulting in an adjustment in the number of credits transferred.
 The College will accept a maximum of 45 transfer credits toward the BHCC associate degree and 75 percent of the total number of credits required for certificate programs.